Ever had that nagging feeling that your team isn’t functioning as well as it could be?

 I find that all of these behaviours can generally be attributed to the amount of work that has been lumped on individuals in a team, once again without any attached priorities.

 People start to resent the interference of others and disengage from the team as a defence mechanism.
 They feel that if they didn’t do this, they wouldn’t get anything done and they’ll get in trouble.

 Don’t let your team fall into poor team performance.
 Watch out for the telltale signs above and address them by:

 - Understanding who is giving your team work to do (it might not be just you)

 - Setting priorities, so people know what work is really important

 - Pushing back on people who seek to overload you and your team.

-You probably think you know all about what’s going on with your team, but accepting this as truth is a good way to come unstuck.
+You probably think you know all about what’s going on with your team.
+Accepting this as truth is a good way to reinforce poor team performance.